Rivers, Lakes and bush experience.

 In 1982 it was designated a UNESCO World Heritage Site due to the diversity of its wildlife and undisturbed nature.
 It’s a unique environment rich in water, channels and lakes.
 Abundant with wildlife and little visited by tourist, compared to northern parks.
 You can enjoy a variety of activities thanks to the lakes and the Rufiji River.

-The Selous is also the biggest stronghold for wild dogs in Africa and surely one of the places where you would have more chances to spot them!
+The Nyerere National Park togethere with the Selous Game reserve is also the biggest stronghold for wild dogs in Africa and surely one of the places where you would have more chances to spot them!